anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 ## Other approaches and perspectives
-We tried implementing a Cosine embedding loss {%cite payer2018instance %} as a replacement for the discriminative loss function.
+We tried implementing a Cosine embedding loss { payer2018instance %} as a replacement for the discriminative loss function.
 This yielded similar results but is not as straightforward to cluster as instead of using any N dimensional vector, the pixels are embedded in a N dimensional sphere.
 Meaning that the similarity function for clustering is not longer a simple euclidean distance but rather a cosine similarity.
-Also {%cite payer2018instance %} proposes to compute the loss over several frame and ensure that cells have a consistent embedding cluster through time, thus learning the **tracking** part along the **instance segmentation** part.
+Also { payer2018instance %} proposes to compute the loss over several frame and ensure that cells have a consistent embedding cluster through time, thus learning the **tracking** part along the **instance segmentation** part.
 Due to time constraints I did not manage to properly test this promising method.

 Another idea would be to expand this embedding time consistency to cell divisions, for instance we could devise a loss so that, once projected in a set of specified dimension parent cells would be similar, but remains separate in the other dimensions.
 If functioning properly this method would negate the need of the graphical model as it solves for **tracking**, **instance segmentation** and **cell divisions** at once.